-I think we all know how I feel about sous vide cooking.
 If something is “hard” to cook, sous vide it!
-Whether it’s creme brulee, delicate fish, or in this case, an expensive cut of beef, sous vide will help you nail it every time.
-God, I love this thing.
+Double that if it was expensive.
+Whether it’s crème brulee, delicate fish, or in this case, an expensive cut of beef, sous vide will help you nail it every time.

 How to Make Sous Vide Filet Mignon

-Friends, this couldn’t be easier.
-Preheat a water bath using your immersion circulator to 129 degrees for medium rare steak (honestly, I don’t think filet mignon should be served any other way!).
+This really couldn’t be easier.
+Preheat a water bath using your immersion circulator to 129 degrees F for medium rare steak (honestly, I don’t think filet mignon should be served any other way!).

 Then I cooked for two hours at 129 degrees F. Since these are thicker cuts, I’d recommend at least an hour and a half, up to 3 hours of cooking time.

 - Remove the steak from the vacuum seal bags and pat thoroughly dry with paper towels.
 Usually, I’ll do 3 layers of paper towels on my counter, set the steak on it, then top with another 3 layers of paper towels and press down on the top and all the sides.
-Then I’ll leave it there to continue absorbing any excess liquid for a few minutes.
+You can also use a clean dish towel.

-- Preheat a cast iron skillet over hot heat.
-If you’re looking for bonus points and have the forethought, preheat your skillet in a 450 degree oven for 20 minutes before searing.
-A simple Lodge cast iron skillet works just fine.
-Make sure you’ve got your hood’s fan on full blast for this!
+- Preheat a cast iron skillet over high heat.
+If you’re looking for bonus points and have the forethought, preheat your skillet in a 450 degree F oven for 20 minutes before searing.
+A simple Lodge cast iron skillet works just fine, but I love my Finex.
+Make sure you’ve got your hood’s vent on full blast for this!

 - Once hot, add ghee to the cast iron skillet.
 Ghee is just clarified butter.
 I use that instead of butter because the solid parts, which are strained out as part of the process of making ghee, are what burn.
 With ghee, you get all the flavor of butter, but it has a way higher smoke point.
-I get mine from Thrive Market.
 Make sure the entire skillet is well coated.

 - Add the steak to the very hot skillet, and press down slightly.
-I usually use a ceramic bowl or mug to do this because I’m cheap, but there are actual gadgets designed to do this.
+You can use a ceramic bowl or mug to do this, but a grill press works best.

 - After about 30 seconds, check to see if you’ve got the char you’d like, then flip.
 Don’t leave the steak unattended: it’s easy to over cook!